Cancel Car Insurance in Germany (2026)

 | Vehicle deregistration (Abmeldung) | Immediate cancellation | Date of deregistration |

-| Typklasse/Regionalklasse change causing price rise | Cancel within 1 month of notification | 1 month from notice |
+| Typklasse/Regionalklasse change causing price increase | Cancel within 1 month | 1 month from notice |

 Canceling When You Move Abroad

 Leaving Germany?
-Here’s the process:
+Here is the process:

 Your No-Claims Bonus (SF-Klasse) When Switching